pbek/QOwnNotes/webpage/src/installation/fedora.md

 ::: tip
 You may need to accept the repo key before you can download from it.

-If you have troubles import the key yourself with:
+If you have any problems, import the key manually with:

 ```bash
 rpm --import http://download.opensuse.org/repositories/home:/pbek:/QOwnNotes/Fedora_40/repodata/repomd.xml.key